 Within ten days of the LPAC's classification of a student as LEP, the LPAC shall give written notice to the student's parent.
 Education Code 29.056(d)

-The district shall notify the parent or legal guardian in English and in the parent or legal guardian's primary language that their child has been classified as an English learner and recommended for placement in the required bilingual education or ESL program.
-The district shall comply with the parent notification requirements described by 19 Administrative Code 89.1040(a).
+The district shall notify the parent in English and in the parent's primary language that their child has been classified as an English learner and recommended for placement in the required bilingual education or ESL program.
+The district shall comply with the parent notification requirements described by 19 Administrative Code 89.1240(a).

-A district may identify, exit, or place a student in a program without written approval of the student's parent or guardian if:
+A district may place or exit a student in a program without written approval of the student's parent if:

 - The student is 18 years of age or has had the disabilities of minority removed;

-- The parent or legal guardian provides approval through a phone conversation or email that is documented in writing and retained; or
+- The parent provides approval through a phone conversation or email that is documented in writing and retained; or

 - An adult who the district recognizes as standing in parental relation to the student provides written approval.
 This may include a foster parent or employee of a state or local governmental agency with temporary possession or control of the student.